 Fortunately, you can help protect yourself by following these three steps.

 Every great builder knows that a house needs to live through a full year of seasonal change before it’s really done.
 That’s because changes in the weather can reveal — or cause — all sorts of issues that may not have been apparent when the keys were first handed over to you.

 For example, heavy spring rains could wash away soil around the foundation or seep into a poorly sealed basement.
 And in winter, ice dams could form behind an improperly installed gutter and damage roof shingles.

 And so on.

 This is why most builders offer a one-year warranty on their new construction homes.
-They want to make sure the homes they build are solid, and they know they may need to come back to remedy an issue within that first year.
+They want to ensure the homes they build are solid, and they know they may need to come back to remedy an issue within that first year.

-Every warranty is different, so it pays to read the fine print up front.
-A good warranty will cover both materials and workmanship, and will include the following items:
+Every warranty differs, so it pays to read the fine print upfront.
+A good warranty will cover both materials and workmanship and will include the following items:

 - Basement leaks and seepage

 - Exterior siding

 It’s just as important to know what’s not covered.
 There are several areas and conditions that builders often explicitly exclude from their warranties.
 Common exclusions are: